ManfredTremmel/gwt-bean-validators/README.md

 ```

 Because we don't have Reflections in GWT, you have to add a Validator Factory Implementation with all your beans to validate, annotated with @GwtValidation.
 As Example you can take a look in the test cases of this project: [ValidatorFactory.java](https://github.com/ManfredTremmel/gwt-bean-validators/blob/master/src/test/java/de/knightsoftnet/validators/client/factories/ValidatorFactory.java) you have to add this Factory as replacement for `javax.validation.ValidatorFactory`, you can see this also in the [Project .gwt.xml file of the test cases](https://github.com/ManfredTremmel/gwt-bean-validators/blob/master/src/test/resources/de/knightsoftnet/validators/GwtBeanValidatorsJUnit.gwt.xml)
+The generated Validation implementation is a code splitting killer, it depends on all validating routines of all beans you want to validate.
+I've spent a lot of time to fix this, but was not able to do it.
+What I was able to do, is to include Validation generation into `BeanValidationEditorDriver`, so if you use this driver for validating your beans, you needn't add the class entries in the Factory (ok, one entry is needed, but remove the rest)!
+The generator can generate the validation routine now out of the driver and splitter sees no additional dependency.

 Multi value annotations, which are not annotated on the property field itself, but on the top of the bean, need still access to the properties to check.
 To make this work without reflections, I've included a code generator which generates a helper class out of the beans and a BeanUtil replacement which uses it, so the Validators can work with the server side common `BeanUtils.getProperty(bean, name)` even on the client.
 To tell the generator which beans need such access, you also have to generate a Factory class.
 It looks nearly the same way as the ValidatoryFactory and has also to be annotated with @GwtValidation which includes the beans.
 The version in the test cases should show you, how to use it: [ReflectGetterFactory.java](https://github.com/ManfredTremmel/gwt-bean-validators/blob/master/src/test/java/de/knightsoftnet/validators/client/factories/ReflectGetterFactory.java), it has to replace de.knightsoftnet.validators.client.GwtReflectGetterFactoryInterface in the project gwt.xml file, you can see this also in the [Project .gwt.xml file of the test cases](https://github.com/ManfredTremmel/gwt-bean-validators/blob/master/src/test/resources/de/knightsoftnet/validators/GwtBeanValidatorsJUnit.gwt.xml)